LEVANIKAPANADZE/Krypton/readme.md

 # ⚛️ Krypton

-Krypton is a modern chemistry learning platform built for elementary and secondary school students.
+Krypton is a modern chemistry learning platform built for any student.
 The platform focuses on structured learning, conceptual understanding, and clean educational design instead of mechanical memorization.

 ---